 The Churchill War Rooms

 This post is about the Churchill War Rooms in London with a tip on how to gain entry for free.
 The Churchill War Rooms is actually a combination of two separate pieces: The Churchill Museum, exploring the life of Winston Churchill, and the Cabinet War Rooms, the underground complex where Churchill directed the forces during World War II.
 Preserved and looked after by the Imperial War Museum, the Churchill War Rooms are a must see for lovers of history, or those who are interested in learning more about our military past or the life and times of Mr. Churchill himself.
+The Churchill War Rooms are a stop on our guided Westminster Tour, our London in a Day Tour as well as our GPS-enabled anytime audio tour.

 The War Rooms actually were initially created to be used in the event of war or aerial bombing.
 Meeting in 1936, the Air Ministry (the British government department that oversees the Royal Airforce) recommended that, in the event of enemy bombings on London, key government offices should be taken out of central London to the suburbs.
 To prepare for this, the Committee of Imperial Defence began a search to find a suitable location for a temporary emergency government meeting point.
 The area that was chosen was the basement of the New Public Offices (which now houses HM Treasury).